-Is your message for CEO’s?
-People who want to lose weight?
-Parents who find they are no longer able to talk to their teenagers?
-Folks in the midst of midlife career crises?
+Is your message for CEOs?
+People, who want to lose weight?
+Parents, who find they are no longer able to talk to their teenagers?
+Folks amid midlife career crises?

 The more specific you can be in this step, the more your message will come into focus.
 Remember: the specific is universal.

 Don’t worry about whether your book will become too “niche” by focusing on one ideal reader.
 Rather, think about providing as much value as possible to your reader; then, readers who are not your ideal reader will be more likely to find your book and be helped by it, too.
 (It’s funny how that works).

 3. Hone Your Message (What Is it You Want Your Reader to Do?)

 It’s your job to take your reader on a journey.
 If your reader is at Point A, your job to take her to Point B or C (or maybe to Point Z).
 You have to meet the reader where she is, and take her where you believe she should go.